![]() |

 FONT tours have included:

-Anchorage area (all tours), Barrow, north of the Arctic Circle (twice), Denali area (three tours), Fairbanks (once), Gambell (on St. Lawrence Island) (twice), Kotzebue, north of the Arctic Circle (once), Nome (all tours but one), Seward (all tours), the Pribilof Islands (St. Paul) (all tours).
+Anchorage area (all tours), Barrow, north of the Arctic Circle (twice), Brooks Range & Dalton Highway, including north of the Arctic Circle (once), Denali area (four tours), Fairbanks (twice), Gambell (on St. Lawrence Island) (twice), Kotzebue, north of the Arctic Circle (once), Nome (all tours but two), Seward (all tours), the Pribilof Islands (St. Paul) (all tours but one).

 For birds seen at the Pribilofs, the number following